 Forex trading hours: the opening times of the forex market

-However, while trading on the forex market is usually closed over the weekend, IG is the only UK provider to offer weekend trading on the GBP/USD currency pair.
-This means you never need to miss an opportunity to trade, as well as enabling you to hedge your weekday GBP/USD positions with a weekend trade on the same market.
+Although the forex market is usually closed over the weekend, IG is the only UK provider to offer weekend trading on the GBP/USD currency pair.
+This means you never need to miss an opportunity to trade, as well as enabling you to hedge your weekday GBP/USD positions with a trade on our weekend GBP/USD market.